Why Queensland Is Perfect for Adventure Travel

 Coastal & Beach Adventures

-Surf lessons at Surfers Paradise or Noosa, whale watching on the Gold Coast, dolphin feeding at Tangalooma, and sea kayaking along the Sunshine Coast — coastal Queensland rewards active visitors every season.
+Surf lessons at Noosa or Surfers Paradise, whale watching off the Gold Coast (June–November), dolphin feeding at Tangalooma, and sea kayaking along the Sunshine Coast.
+The Story Bridge Adventure Climb in Brisbane now offers wheelchair-accessible climbs — a global first.

 Best regions: Gold Coast · Sunshine Coast · Moreton Island